jamesdorevski/location-based-nudger/README.md

 # Location Based Nudger for Chromium browsers

-to use: add the cloned directory as an unpacked extension from chrome://extensions
+to use: add the cloned directory as an unpacked extension in chrome://extensions